 Push messages vs Push notifications

-You can also send push notifications to notify customers when you send them an in-app message.
+You can also send push notifications to notify customers when you send them a chat or post message.
 This is useful for starting a conversation with customers or when you need more space to get your message across than a push message allows.
-To do this, follow our guide for creating and sending an in-app message.
+To do this, follow our guide for creating and sending chats and posts.

 To send push messages or push notifications you must have the latest Intercom SDK installed in your mobile app.
 Find out how here.

 First, click “New” or “New mobile push” in the top right corner:

 Then, choose Mobile Push as your channel:

 Note: If you’re on the “Mobile push” tab, this is selected by default, so you’ll skip this step.

 Next, choose to create the message from scratch, or start with a pre-made template: